Individual and Group Coaching services for individuals with ADHD and/or executive function challenges, as well as the people who support them.

 Focused on growing awareness of ADHD and identifying where additional structure and skills are needed to better support the entire family.

 Individual and Groups, specifically for Adults and Entrepreneurs.

-Specifically for middle school, high school and college students.
+Specifically for college students.

 Raising kiddos with ADHD requires more time, effort, focus and energy.
 How do I know?
 Because I am a parent of children (yes, plural) with ADHD.
 I am also a parent with ADHD.
 As Michael Scott on The Office would say, “Double jeopardy, we’re fine!” …NOT! 😉